Technology & Aging

 Current Projects

-Addressing Challenges and Concerns w/Everyday Strategies and Solutions
+Access for Aging Well: Addressing Challenges and Concerns with Everyday Strategies and Solutions

 Principal Investigators: Carolyn Phillips (CIDI), Maureen Linden (CIDI) & Mark Harniss, PhD (Center for Technology and Disability Studies | University of Washington)